techninja/cncserver/SCRATCH.API.md

  * Scratch currently doesn't support any kind of namespacing for URIs, so these endpoints live outside the `/v1` ReSTful namsespaced API, directly on the root.
+ * Scratch _**also**_ doesn't seem to support arbitrary slashes in URI structure so I've replaced them with periods.
+This unfortunately does not apply to variables, and must be also added to the end before any variables (if any).
+:imp:

 In each request example below, the server is assumed to be added to the beginning of each resource, E.G.: `GET http://localhost:4242/poll` will `GET`